 The Department of Biology at the University of Wisconsin-Stevens Point immerses students in the study of living things including how life develops, functions and changes.
 Our students and faculty put a high priority on collaborating in research and discovery to establish a deeper understanding of life and its natural processes.

 Students choose us because our flexible program helps them shape their studies around their interests

 and aspirations.
 Join us and learn how you can build a biological sciences career in fields such as education, private industry, government programs and medicine.

-Beginning in Fall 2018, UW-Stevens Point biology students will take classes and conduct research in the university's new Chemistry Biology Building, a state-of-the-art, $75 million facility.
+UW-Stevens Point biology students take classes and conduct research in the university's new Chemistry Biology Building, a state-of-the-art, $75 million facility.

 Areas of study

 Your biology courses at UW-Stevens Point begin with studies in plant and animal biology, genetics and

 ecology.
 You then select a course in animal, human, plant or cell physiology, and you’re encouraged to follow your interests in electives.
 Courses in chemistry and math will complete your basic requirements.

 After your basic courses, you will work with an adviser to personalize your core curricular classes,